iovisor/bcc/INSTALL.md

 # Packages

-Nightly builds are provided for Ubuntu, Debian, Fedora, and any other distribution with [snapd](https://snapcraft.io/docs/core/install).
+Regular builds are provided for Ubuntu, Debian, Fedora, and any other distribution with [snapd](https://snapcraft.io/docs/core/install).

 ```bash